Idrisi/CourseraGetandCleanData/README.md

 # Coursera Getting and Cleanining Data Project

-In order to run this code, the source data (at the end of this document) must be unzipped in a working directory "data" folder using the following:
+In order to run this code, the source data (at the end of this document) must be unzipped in a working directory "data" folder using the following path:
 "./data/UCI HAR Dataset/"

 Script code: https://github.com/Idrisi/CourseraGetandCleanData/blob/master/run_analysis.R